mazedm80/py-htmx/README.md

 ## Available Targets

-- `build`: Builds the package using Poetry and sets the version number based on the provided `VERSION` and `BUILD_NUMBER` values.
-The resulting package is saved in the `dist` folder.
 - `checkstyle`: Checks the code style of the project using black and isort.
 The target fails if the code style is not compliant.
 - `clear`: Removes all build files and folders.
 - `codestyle`: Applies the code style to the project using black and isort.